In 1984 one person started something that would have a major effect on Welsh music, Welsh attitudes and the way English people perceive the Welsh.

 The statement sounded like it was lifted from the film ‘Trainspotting’ only Ewan McGregor was still a snotty schoolboy when this was written.

-Peel invited Anhrefn to play another session which was aired on 11th September 1989 and featured a more confident band playing Edrych ar y Rude Bois, which was a stunningly superb version of The Ruts single Staring At The Rude Boys, followed by the second album track, Crafwr, the b-side of the self-released single Bach by Ben, and the outstanding cover of Welsh folk hero Geraint Jarman’s Gwesty Cymru, all played at 100mph.
+Peel invited Anhrefn to play another session which was aired on 11th September 1989 and featured a more confident band playing Edrych ar y Rude Bois, which was a stunningly superb version of The Ruts single Staring At The Rude Boys, followed by the second album track, Crafwr, the b-side of the self-released single Bach by Ben, and the outstanding cover of Welsh folk hero Geraint Jarman’s Gwesty Cymru.

 Releases became numerous due to the high demand for recordings, particularly in Europe.
 1990 saw a Dave Goodman produced cassette LP called Rhowch Eich Teitl Eich Hun with Gwyn Jones taking over on drums and Jamie Reid (former Pistols sleeve designer) doing the artwork.
 Translated into English it was called Fill In Your Own Title, and there was a blank where you could call it what you wanted.
 Anhrefn then released a single with Pauline Murray (formerly of early punk band Penetration) and also recorded with UK Living presenter Margi Clarke, breaking their non-English musical tradition.
 European labels were also productive and released Bwtleg Powerhouse 1.3.1990 (on Information Libre), Dave Goodman Sessions (on Incognito), Rhedeg i Bohemia Live (on Pro Art) and Dragons Revenge (on Lithograph).